Recognizing text in image archives in Yandex Vision OCR

 Under Boot disk image, in the Product search field, enter

-Under Location, select an availability zone to create your VM in.
-If you do not know which availability zone you need, leave the default one.
+Under Location, select an availability zone where your VM will reside.
+If you are not sure which one to choose, leave the default.

 -